bait509-ubc/BAIT509/assessments/participation/participation.md

 __Deadline for online contributions__: Wednesday, March 28, at 12:00 (i.e., the end of Class Meeting 10).

+## Submission Instructions

+On Connect, you'll see a place for you to "submit your participation".
+Instructions are there, but all you have to do is put a link to your github repo(s) containing your in-class work.
+Please do this before the deadline, so that we can get started with grading.

 ## In-class Exercises (5%)

 Class meetings will have exercises to be attempted in-class.
 To obtain full points for this section, you are expected to attempt all exercises.
 Exemptions will only be permitted on a case-by-case basis _ahead of time_ by the instructor.